IDEMSInternational/carbonr/README.md

 ## Functions in `carbonr`

-#### General Overall Emissions

-These functions estimate emissions based on general activities, making them easier to use without detailed knowledge of specific inputs:
+There are different types of functions in `carbonr`.
+There are travel and accommodation based estimates based on general activities, making them easier to use without detailed knowledge of specific inputs:

 **Travel-Related Emissions**